Lightstreamer/Lightstreamer-kafka-connector/README.md

 #####  Record Routing (`map.<topic>.to`)

-To configure the routing of Kafka event streams to Lightstreamer items, use at least the parameter `map.<topic>.to`.
+To configure the routing of Kafka event streams to Lightstreamer items, use at least one parameter `map.<topic>.to`.
 The general format is:

 ```xml
 <param name="map.<topic-name>.to"><item1>,<item2>,<itemN>,...</param>